 Key takeaway: A SR&ED review is not an accusation.
 Being selected for one doesn't mean the CRA thinks you cheated.
 It means they want to see your work.
 Whether that's a five-minute exchange of documents or a months-long slog comes down to one thing: did you document your R&D as it happened, or are you reconstructing it from memory a year later?
 The audit you're afraid of is preventable.
-The refund you're walking away from — up to $2.1 million a year for some companies — is not coming back.
+The refund you're walking away from, up to $2.1 million a year for some companies, is not coming back.

-Most Canadian founders who qualify for SR&ED never claim it.
+Too many Canadian founders who qualify for SR&ED never claim it.
 Not because their work doesn't count.
 Because they're scared of the word audit.

-(Quick note: SR&ED, often written SRED, is short for Scientific Research and Experimental Development — Canada's R&D tax credit.
+(Quick note: SR&ED, often written SRED, is short for Scientific Research and Experimental Development, Canada's R&D tax credit.
 Same thing, however you spell it.)

 You can picture it.
 The CRA shows up, picks your claim apart, and claws the money back with interest.
 So you leave a six-figure refund on the table to avoid a risk you've never actually looked at directly.